todofixthis/exercise-misbehaving-application/README.md

 ## Objective
 One of your fellow developers is building a web application to collect information about bank loan applicants.
 However, the application keeps crashing, and nobody can figure out why.
-You have been tasked with hunting down the source of the bug and fix the issue.
+You have been tasked with hunting down the source of the bug and fixing the issue.

 ## Installation
 1. Clone this repo and check out the `develop` branch.